-Windows Update is sometimes underestimated as a cornerstone of your system’s integrity and security.
+As a cornerstone of your system’s integrity and security, Windows Update is underestimated.
 Microsoft also delivers featured OS updates from Windows Update.
-The update process has been greatly streamlined for Windows 10, but that doesn’t mean it’s always problem-free, especially when it comes to compatibility and patches.
+The update process is vastly streamlined for Windows 10, but that doesn’t mean it’s always problem-free, especially when it comes to compatibility and patches.

 Manage when automatic updates reboot your machine